Pahor Labib: Career

 Labib was a member of the German Institute of Archeology, Berlin, and the Archeology Institute of the University of Prague, and the UNESCO Committee for Museums.

 Awards

 Labib was awarded the Decoration of the High Cross from Germany in 1976.
-Following a visit by Crown Princess Margrethe II of Denmark to the Coptic Museum in 1963, he was awarded the World Decoration of Denmark.
+Following a visit by Princess Margrethe II of Denmark to the Coptic Museum in 1963, he was awarded the World Decoration of Denmark.
 Also, Emperor Haile Selassie I of Ethiopia awarded Labib a Gold Medal following a visit to the museum in 1959.
 From 1976–1994 he was an Honorary President of the International Association for Coptic Studies.

 On the occasion of Labib's 70th birthday, the Committee of the Nag Hammadi Library organized a special celebration and published a book in his honor, to which twenty-one international distinguished Coptologists contributed.